Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 ### Register the service app (msal-angular-api)

-> [!NOTE]
-> This sample is **not** configured to be a multi-tenant sample (learn more about [tenancy in Azure AD](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps)).
-If you would like to authorize users from other tenants to use this application, you may want to review [this tutorial](https://github.com/Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant) first.

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information: